 Shippers fulfill an important part of the supply chain.
-Whether by trucking or freight train or air, shippers deliver both packages and cost-savings to their dedicated customers.
+Whether by trucking, or freight train, or air, shippers deliver both packages and cost-savings to their dedicated customers.

-What is a Shipper?
+What is a shipper?

 By definition, a “shipper,” sometimes referred to as the “consignor,” is a person, business, or entity that tenders or “cosigns” the product to the carrier.
-As the preferred shipper, you are the person or business who most often supplies or owns the product.
+As the preferred shipper, you are the person or business that most often supplies or owns the product.

 The shipper is not to be confused with a freight carrier, which is a business or a person responsible for transporting the shipper’s product. the freight carrier is also responsible for any damage to that product during transport.

-Why is Shipping Important?
+Why is shipping important?

 Shipping can be considered the “spinach” of every business’ wellbeing.
 Although almost anyone would choose a hot fudge sundae over spinach and other vegetables, you realize those veggies are a necessary part of staying healthy.

-It is no different for you as a business owner.
+It’s no different for you as a business owner.
 While no business owner relishes the idea of tackling the intricacies of lead times or shipping (the “spinach” of running a business), this is one of the most vital components of owning a business.
 Understanding and following through on good shipping practices will go a long way to protecting the “health” of your business.

 So what, exactly, is involved in being a successful shipper?